Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Materials and Methods

 Empirically, we find a simple linear relationship across eight Pfam families and WW-domain subsamples spanning $K = 20$--$420$ and $d = 18$--$186$ (Results):

-which captures 97\% of the variance ($R^2 = 0.97$, bootstrap median over $10{,}000$ resamples; see Appendix~\ref{app:beta-star-analysis} for the full OLS fit and uncertainty analysis).
-The intercept $1.57 \approx \tau^*$ recovers the universal softmax inflection baseline, confirming that the same dimensionless transition governs both idealized Gaussian scores and real protein similarities.
-The coefficient $0.28$ of $\sqrt{d} = 1/\sigma$ is substantially smaller than the pure Gaussian prediction $\tau^*/\sigma \approx 1.6\sqrt{d}$; this reduction arises because $\beta^*$ is computed at stored patterns $\mathbf{m}_k$, where the self-similarity $\mathbf{m}_k^\top\mathbf{m}_k = 1$ anchors one score at the maximum of $\mathbb{S}^{d-1}$ and makes concentration easier than for a random query (Appendix~\ref{app:stored-probes}).
+which captures 97\% of the variance ($R^2 = 0.97$, bootstrap median over $10{,}000$ resamples; see Appendix~\ref{si:beta-star-theory} for the full OLS fit and uncertainty analysis).
+The Gaussian mean-field prediction $\beta^* = \tau^*\sqrt{d} \approx 1.6\sqrt{d}$ has the correct $\sqrt{d}$ scaling but overshoots the empirical values by a factor of $\approx 4$: the fitted coefficient of $\sqrt{d}$ is only $0.28$, well below the $\tau^* \approx 1.6$ predicted for random patterns.
+This reduction arises because $\beta^*$ is computed at stored patterns $\mathbf{m}_k$, where the self-similarity $\mathbf{m}_k^\top\mathbf{m}_k = 1$ is an outlier relative to the $\mathcal{O}(1/\sqrt{d})$ cross-similarities, so the softmax concentrates on the self-pattern at lower $\beta$ than a random query would require; the structured correlation spectrum of real protein families further reduces the coefficient (Appendix~\ref{si:beta-star-theory}).
 From a practical standpoint, Eq.~\eqref{eq:beta-prediction} enables fully automatic operation: given a seed alignment, $d$ is determined by PCA at 95\% variance, and $\beta^*$ follows without a temperature sweep.